Wissam-MZ/Wissam-MZ/README.md

 - 👋 Hi, I’m @Wissam-MZ
-- 👀 I’m interested in Data Science for  Analytics
+- 👀 I’m interested in Data Science &  Analytics
 - 🌱 I’m use Machine Learning for my studies and projects
 - 💞️ I’m looking to collaborate on Machine learning for marketing Analytics & HR Research
 - 📫 How to reach me